thaliproject/thali/pages/documentation/PresenceProtocolBindings.md

 That is, the preamble and the beacon put aside in the previous requirement are combined together, sha 256'd and then `base64` encoded as defined in [RFC 4648 section 5](https://tools.ietf.org/html/rfc4648#section-5).
 Note that the base64 encoding is introduced to meet the UTF-8 encoding requirement for PSK identity fields specified in section [5.1 of RFC 4279](https://tools.ietf.org/html/rfc4279#section-5.1).
 Also note that the sha256 is introduced in order to meet the 128 octet maximum size limit for identities in section [5.3 of RFC 4279](https://tools.ietf.org/html/rfc4279#section-5.3).

 __Note:__ In theory it would probably be a good thing if the PSK identity field was obscured.
 That is, rather than advertising in the clear which beacon is being responded to the Thali TLS client could encrypt the preamble and beacon using the Thali TLS server's (known) public key.
 However it's unclear in practice how useful this really is.
-Obviously any eavesdropping party can see who is talking to whom.
+Obviously any eavesdropping party can see who is talking to whom by examining radio traffic.
 Which beacon was used to establish that communication so far only seems useful in one particular attack.
 This attack depends on a feature we have not yet implemented in Thali that we call the personal mesh.
 With the personal mesh one can have many devices that all recognize a set of keys as belonging to themselves.
 So let's say that at Time A peer Alpha sends out a beacon B that is received by peer Beta on device DB1.
 Peer Beta records beacon B and will never respond to it again on device DB1.
 But the key used in beacon B is also recognized by device DB2 which is part of peer Beta's personal mesh.
 But at Time A devices DB1 and DB2 are not in communication so DB2 doesn't know that DB1 has responded to beacon B. An attacker could therefore observe that peer Beta has responded to beacon B and thus could start to replay that beacon in different places that the attacker thinks DB2 is.
 DB2 would also recognize the beacon and respond, thus revealing its identity.
 Encrypting the beacon in the PSK identity field makes this attack harder but not all that much harder.
 Presumably the set of beacons that peer Alpha originally sent out isn't that large.
-So an attacker could just repeat all the beacons and known that anyone who responds is at least a friend of Alpha's and quite likely a defined of peer Beta.
+So an attacker could just repeat all the beacons and known that anyone who responds is at least a friend of Alpha's and quite likely peer Beta.
 So it just doesn't seem worth the effort to encrypt the value given that it doesn't really stop the attack.

 When terminating a PSK TLS connection a Thali TLS server MUST NOT send a PSK identity hint in the ServerKeyExchange message.
 The hint is not necessary because the client's hint provides all the necessary binding.